cMardc/PyShell/README.md

 PyShell supports the following commands:

-- `view`: List files in the current directory.
+- `view`: List visible files and folders in the current directory.
 - `goto <directory>`: Change the current directory.
 - `display <file_path>`: View the contents of a file.
 - `current`: Display the current working directory.